-Welcome to The Association of Swedish Museums (Riksförbundet Sveriges museer)
+Welcome to Swedish Museums Association (Riksförbundet Sveriges museer)

 The Association’s membership card allows all employees free entry to all the member museums throughout the country.
 This contributes to promoting cooperation and coordination among its member museums.